-- 1.22.
-In preparing the draft District Plan, a number of policy areas were considered, and a range of options for each policy area were identified.
-The policy areas have been based largely on: - The need for the policy to meet the objectives of the District Plan vision and the Sustainable Community Strategy. - Issues for the District that have been identified through baseline information collected or consultation (for example, in consultation with Town and Parish Councils). - Identification of need through the evidence base for example, the need for policies on sustainable resource use, affordable housing and employment space. - Identification of the need to enhance or supplement existing national planning policies at a local level, often based on local targets. - 1.23.
+- 1.23.
+In preparing the District Plan, a number of policy areas were considered, and a range of options for each policy area were identified.
+The policy areas have been based largely on: - The need for the policy to meet the objectives of the District Plan vision and the Sustainable Community Strategy. - Issues for the District that have been identified through baseline information collected or consultation (for example, in consultation with Town and Parish Councils). - Identification of need through the evidence base for example, the need for policies on sustainable resource use, affordable housing and employment space. - Identification of the need to enhance or supplement existing national planning policies at a local level, often based on local targets. - Options put forward by respondents to the consultation draft District Plan and accompanying Sustainability Appraisal. - 1.24.
 The preferred policy option from all of the options appraised has been based on the overall impact against the sustainability objectives, with the option with the most positive predicted impact determined as the 'preferred option'.
 In order to record the sustainability of the varying options, a range of colours and symbols has been used: